 A mantra in Transcendental Meditation is a sound or word that you repeat quietly during meditation.
 It doesn’t have a specific meaning; its job is to help your mind relax.
 The key is to repeat the mantra easily, without trying too hard to focus.

-When you learn TM, your teacher will give you a special mantra.
-The teacher chooses TM mantras by age and gender to make sure the mantra fits you and helps with your meditation.
+When you learn TM, your teacher will give you a special mantra as part of the transcendental meditation tm technique, chosen to support an effortless, comfortable meditation experience.
+The teacher chooses TM mantras by age and gender to ensure each mantra fits you and supports your meditation.
 The teacher keeps these mantras private, sharing them only with you.

 How to Choose a Mantra